Zackhardtoname/Micro-benchmarking-Code-and-Analysis/README.md

 * random write: 1100 K IOPS

 initial delay of about 210 us
+Could this be related to the default receive interrupt delay of 200 usec in chapter 6?
+TODO https://chatgpt.com/share/691ea11f-21f8-8007-97c9-655abe5145c0

 ## networking (chapter 6)
 weighed process speed is about 5/8 * 2/6.5 + (102770+40000) / 2 / 1024 * 4/6.5 = 48 GiB/s